dotps1/HPWarranty/README.md

 Example 5:

-	# Hashtables are a little tricky to export to CSV, your have to build new Objects; so here is how I run my build date report:
+	# Hashtables are a little tricky to export to CSV, you have to build new Objects; so here is how I run my build date report:
 	Import-Module -Name HPWarranty

 	$reg = Invoke-HPWarrantyRegistrationRequest